 CBI files charge sheet against ex-OSD of Delhi health minister in appointments case

-The CBI has chargesheeted Dr Nikunj Aggarwal, the former OSD of Delhi Health Minister Satyendar Jain, and Dr Anup Mohta for alleged irregularities in the former's appointment as a senior resident at a government hospital, officials said.
-The probe agency filed the charge sheet after getting the Union Health Ministry's clearance, on July 15, 2019, to prosecute Mohta, the then Director of Chacha Nehru Bal Chikitsalaya, for allegedly appointing Aggarwal as senior resident (orthopaedics) in the hospital in 2015 without a vacancy or conducting a walk-in-interview.
+The CBI has charge-sheeted Dr. Nikunj Aggarwal, the former OSD of Delhi Health Minister Satyendar Jain, and Dr. Anup Mohta for alleged irregularities in the former's appointment as a senior resident at a government hospital, officials said.
+The probe agency filed the charge sheet after getting the Union Health Ministry's clearance, on July 15, 2019, to prosecute Mohta, the then Director of Chacha Nehru Bal Chikitsalaya, for allegedly appointing Aggarwal as a senior resident (orthopedics) in the hospital in 2015 without a vacancy or conducting a walk-in-interview.

 The CBI has alleged that neither any advertisement was issued nor any walk-in-interview conducted for the position.
 It was also alleged that Aggarwal had given a handwritten application on a plain paper on August 6, 2015, expressing his intent to join the hospital as the senior resident.